adobe/aio-lib-java/core/README.md

 # `aio-lib-java-core`

-`aio-lib-java-core` is Adobe I/O  - Java SDK - Core Library.
+`aio-lib-java-core` is the Adobe I/O  - Java SDK - Core Library.
 This Java library holds various core utilities used across the other modules.
 It also holds the core `Adobe Developer Console` Workspace Builder.